How does Google Use Taxonomic Classifications?

 So why look at the structure of a site to develop a model taxonomy that it might fit into?

 The Taxonomic Classifications patent tells us that doing this makes it more likely that the search engine will pick relevant advertisements for pages of the site if the site shows advertisements.
 Advertisers can have their ads shown upon more meaningful pages in this manner.
 Like a financial institution wishing to place an ad on a document, using the word “bank” within the context of finance, but not river banks or banking planes.

 In addition to advertisements, this kind of taxonomic classification of pages enables Google to label words and/or pages with meaning based upon hierarchical categories and/or other features of a taxonomy.

 Labeling Taxonomies in an Automated Manner

-While some of this labeling might be done through the crawling of pages, some may also be done with the use of human readers who may also apply labels to pages.
-The use of human classifiers in a manner like this is a bottleneck that could significantly slow down or delay the process, so the aim of this patent is to automate this taxonomic classifications process as much as possible.
+While some of this labeling might be done through the crawling of pages, some may also be done using human readers who may also apply labels to pages.
+The use of human classifiers in a manner like this is a bottleneck that could significantly slow down or delay the process, so this patent aims to automate this taxonomic classification process as much as possible.

 Once a large enough set of documents have been appropriately labeled, the resulting set might be referred to as a “golden set,” or a “training set.”
 This type of training site enables Google to create a classifier model, representing rules or criteria that can be used to label other words, including looking at the proximity of a labeled word to other words within a document to assign a probability that the word within a specific context might have a probability of having a certain meaning in that context.